mkoohafkan/mkoohafkan.github.io/about.md

 water resources management, ecosystem function, and habitat restoration, with special focus on the Suisun Marsh and Bay-Delta.
-I do all kinds of work involving hydrodynamics, sediment transport, and water quality as well as remote-sensing, statistics, and GIS analysis.
+I do all kinds of work involving hydrodynamics, sediment transport, and water quality as well as remote sensing, statistics, and GIS analysis.
 More recently, my work has involved the management and analysis of "big" environmental data and large longitudinal datasets from long-term environmental sensor networks.
 Prior to joining DWR, I worked with the